 Table 8.1-2.
 Process Chemicals in the Reagents Processing Building (BRP)

-1. Hydrazine nitrate is made up in the BRP from hydrazine monohydrate and nitric acid.
+1. Hydrazine nitrate is made from hydrazine monohydrate and nitric acid.
+This is pre-mixed within the HAN solution.

 2. Nitrogen dioxide is the coexisting monomer of dinitrogen tetroxide in gas form.